joshcough/HaskellStarter/README.md

 ### Cabal

 While ghci is useful for playing with Haskell code, it doesn't enable you to build libraries and programs.
-Cabal (Common Architecture for Building Applications and Libraries) is installed with the Haskell Platform, and is the canonacal tool for building Haskell code.
-This section explains using cabal, but where it lacks, you can get more info at: http://www.haskell.org/cabal/.
+Cabal (Common Architecture for Building Applications and Libraries) is installed with the Haskell Platform, and is the canonical tool for building Haskell code.
+This section explains using Cabal, but where it lacks, you can get more info at: http://www.haskell.org/cabal/.

 #### Getting Started with Cabal